manuel-serrano/bigloo/doc/jvm.md

 #### activity_main.xml

 The UI of the application is declared in `res/layout/activity_main.xml`.
-It specifies text view into which the GPS coordinates will be written by the application and a button that when click will update them.
+It specifies text view into the value of the counter will be written by the application and a button that when click will update it.

 ```xml
 ,(include "examples/java/android/res/layout/activity_main.xml")